moai/moai-dev/samples/box2d-squishy-swine/README.md

+TO USE THE SAMPLE

+Right click to add pigs.
+If the pigs hit either wall they will become muddy.
+Muddy pigs will stick to the floor and to other pigs.
+Press 's' on the keyboard to toggle visibility of the pig sprites.

 ABOUT THE PIG

 We don't know where the cute pig graphic used in this demo came from or who owns it.
 It it from the internet, but we can't seem to find it again.